wichaisw/colt-algorithm-course/README.md

     * i.e. quick search, merge sort, binary-search,

 ## Recursive Function
 * function that repeatedly calls itself
 * need base case to stop, normally with a return keyword
 * repeat with different input
 * i.e. DOM travel, open nested folders
 * for arrays, use slice, spread operator, concat to not mutate the.
 For strings, use slice, substr, or substring

-## Search ALgorithms
+## Searching Algorithms
 ### Binary Search
 * eliminates half of the remaining elements at at time
 * only works on 'sorted' arrays
 * use divide and conquer

+## Sorting ALgorithms

+### Bubble Sort
+* the largest values bubble up to the top, 1 at a time
+* if next element is larger, swap.
+Loop until the end of collection
+* rinse & repeat until there's no swapping in that round
+* Time complexity:
+    * in general: O(n^2)
+    * nearly sorted: almost O(n) for optimized bubble sort,  O(n^2) if not so